 Free vegan organic fertilizer

 Every good gardener has a great compost pile (if they have the space.)
-If you’re just beginning, I’ve got a good guide to compost to help you get the most out of your kitchen/yard scraps.
+If you’re just beginning, we’ve got a good guide to composting to help you get the most out of your kitchen/yard scraps.
 A good compost pile is full of wonderful nutrients, nitrogen and beneficial microorganisms to keep your garden going strong.
 Not only is making your own compost pile easy to do and a free way to feed your garden, it also encourages a strong worm population which is wonderful for your plants.

 Vermiculture or Vermicastings (Worm Castings)